✅ Speak With an Admissions Specialist 24/7

 Cocaine can be detected in urine for approximately 3 to 5 days after a single use, and up to 14 days for frequent users.
 Factors like metabolism and health can influence how long cocaine stays in urine.
 This article explores these detection windows and the variables affecting them.

-• Cocaine is primarily detected in urine through its metabolite, benzoylecgonine, with detection windows ranging from 3-14 days based on usage frequency and individual factors.
+• Cocaine is primarily detected in urine through its metabolite, benzoylecgonine, with a urine test.
+Detection windows range from 3-14 days based on usage frequency and individual factors, and individuals may test positive for cocaine within these windows.

 • Factors such as metabolism, hydration, and liver function significantly influence how long cocaine and its metabolites remain detectable in the body.

-• Comprehensive treatment for cocaine addiction involves detox programs, therapy options, and ongoing support through aftercare and support groups to promote long-term recovery.
+• Comprehensive treatment for cocaine addiction involves detox programs, therapy options including behavioral therapies as part of an integrated care plan, and ongoing support through aftercare and support groups to promote long-term recovery.

 Cocaine Detection in Urine